webqit/oohtml/README.md

 </details>

-└ *A Namespace API that reflects the real-DOM&trade; in real-time*:
+└ A Namespace API that reflects the real-DOM&trade; in real-time, in conjunction with the general-purpose object observability API - [Observer API](https://github.com/webqit/observer):

 ```js
 // Observing the addition or removal of elements with an ID